awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.rst

 ######################

-There are two ways to specify the AWS region to use when running |CLI| commands, the :code:`-Region` common parameter, or the :code:`Set-AWSDefaultRegion` command.
+There are two ways to specify the AWS region to use when running |CLI| commands, the :code:`-Region` common parameter, or the :code:`Set-DefaultAWSRegion` command.

 Most AWS cmdlets fail if you do not specify a region.
 The exceptions are cmdlets for :ref:`Amazon S3
 <pstools-s3>`, |SES|, and :ref:`AWS Identity and Access Management (IAM ) <pstools-iam>`.